Bridle

 A bridle is a piece of equipment used to direct a horse.
-As defined in the Oxford English Dictionary, the "bridle" includes both the headstall that holds a bit that goes in the mouth of a horse, and the reins that are attached to the bit.
+It includes both the headstall that holds a bit that goes in the mouth of a horse, and the reins that are attached to the bit.
+It provides additional control and communication through rein pressure.
+The trade that makes bridles is a saddler.

 Headgear without a bit that uses a noseband to control a horse is called a hackamore, or, in some areas, a bitless bridle.
 There are many different designs with many different name variations, but all use a noseband that is designed to exert pressure on sensitive areas of the animal's face to provide direction and control.

+The bridle was devised by Indo-European herders of the Pontic-Caspian steppes to control horses between 3000 BC and 2000 BC.

 Parts

 The bridle consists of the following elements: